topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 - **Quantity (Line)**
 - **Direct Unit Cost (Line)**

-NB: If Mandatory fields are not in the excel file, add additional lines below the excel fields; populate Excel column no, Journal Import Field name and Default Value (such as Account Type in screenshot above)
+**NB**: If Mandatory fields are not in the excel file, add additional lines below the excel fields; populate Excel column no, Import Field name and Default Value (such as Account Type in screenshot above)

 _**Optional Fields**_